SaibotMagd/volgenmodel-docker/README.md

 # volgenmodel-nipype

-Port of [volgenmodel](https://github.com/andrewjanke/volgenmodel) to Nipype along with interfaces for a number of Minc tools.
+Port of [volgenmodel](https://github.com/andrewjanke/volgenmodel) to Nipype.
+Interfaces to MINC tools that were previously in this repo are now in the master branch of [Nipype](https://github.com/nipy/nipype).

 # Install